davidrhoden/davidrhoden-basic-netlify/timeline/exhaust-fan-for-buddy-dec-5-2020.md

 ---
 title: Made an exhaust fan for Buddy.
 date: 2020-12-05T11:00:00.000Z
-excerpt: I'm sad to say that this was necessary.
+excerpt: I’m sad to say that this was necessary.
 category: buddy
 image: /static/img/timeline/exhaust-fan-for-buddy-dec-5-2020.jpg
 tags: